Ad Noctum: Chapter 7

 Rush ignored him.

-“Well thanks.”
-Volker swatted at a small insect that seemed intent on landing on his neck.
+“Well, thanks.”
+Volker swatted at a small insect intent on landing on his face.
 “That’s very helpful.
 And yeah.
-I ‘wanted’ the additional data kind of like, um, Spock ‘wanted’ to help the people of Sigma Draconis VI.”
+I ‘wanted’ the additional data kind of like Spock ‘wanted’ to help the people of Sigma Draconis VI.”

 Neither Rush nor Telford dignified that with a response.
 Nor was it strictly true.
 He had been curious.